What are my responsibilities?

 During the residency, providers must:

-• declare any conflicts of interest they may have, such as any affiliation with the resident’s Supported Independent Living (SIL) provider or other services
+- declare any conflicts of interest they may have, such as any affiliation with the resident’s daily independent living support provider or other services

-• maintain the property in good repair, including anything they install.
-Providers must give the NDIS Quality and Safeguards Commission an annual declaration that they are meeting this requirement.
+- maintain the property in good repair, including anything they install.
+Providers of SDA enrolled accommodation must give the NDIS Quality and Safeguards Commission an annual declaration that they are meeting this requirement.

 During the residency, residents must:

-• pay the rent on time.
-View Paying rent in SDA
+- pay the rent on time.
+Go to Paying rent in SDA

-• pay the usage cost of utilities.
-View Rent, bond and other costs in SDA
+- pay the usage cost of utilities.
+Go to Rent, bond and other costs in SDA

-• take care of the property and do not damage it.
+- take care of the property and not damage it.
 If residents damage anything in the property, they must pay to fix it, unless the damage is due to:

-• get the provider’s written permission before installing anything that cannot be easily removed.
-View Renters making changes to the property.
+- get the provider’s written permission before installing anything that cannot be easily removed.
+Go to Renters making changes to the property.

-• allow the provider to enter their room or property when they are given written notice of entry.
-View Entry to your SDA room or property.
+- allow the provider to enter their room or property when they are given written notice of entry.
+Go to Entry to your SDA room or property.

 What happens if providers and residents do not do what they are supposed to?

 If the provider or resident does not follow the agreement or rental laws, they can get a Breach of duty notice.
-For more information, view:
+Find more information:

 House rules